rosewills/o-antiphons-code/about.md

 This is the home page for the O Antiphons traditionally prayed on the evenings of the week leading up to Christmas (Dec.
 17-23).
 One verse per night is prayed/sung before and after the Magnificat during evening Vespers.

-The O Antiphons are traditionally prayed on the evenings of the week leading up to Christmas (Dec.
-17-23).
-One verse per night is prayed/sung before and after the Magnificat during evening Vespers.
 Each O Antiphon calls to God in one of the titles of Christ, describing what He means to us and inviting Him to come!
-These were written in the early Middle Ages and are grounded in the prophecies of Isaih and many other verses throughout scripture.
+These were written in the early Middle Ages and are grounded in the prophecies of Isaiah and many other verses throughout scripture.

 Each post gives the O Antiphon in multiple forms: